-Whatever option you choose, be sure to follow UA’s graphic guidelines (strategiccommunications.ua.edu/standards/graphic).
+Whatever option you choose, be sure to follow UA’s graphic guidelines.
 Before printing, your poster or flyer must be reviewed by Strategic Communications to make sure it complies with University brand standards.
-Submit your artwork for approval at ua.edu/brandapproval.
+Submit your artwork for approval at brand.ua.edu.

-Decide whether you need the event photographed and/or recorded on video.
+Decide whether you need the event photographed or recorded.

-If you want video or photos of an event, you must request that service at least three weeks in advance.
-You can do that via the request form on the eTech website, etech.as.ua.edu, under “Services”; there are separate forms for photo and video.
+If you want photos of an event, you must request that service at least three weeks in advance.
+You can do that using eTech’s Bookings page.

-Please start early: Videographers and photographers are in high demand, and you might be surprised how many events are scheduled on a given day.
-(For some reason, Thursdays are very popular.)
+Please start early: Photographers are in high demand, and you might be surprised how many events are scheduled on a given day.

-While you should also get a speaker’s permission to be photographed, of course, most speakers expect a photographer to show up.
+While you should get a speaker’s permission to be photographed, most speakers do expect a photographer to show up.